vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 86 commits since the previous release, including 42 fixes.
+More than 87 commits since the previous release, including 42 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Thu Oct 27 03:17:01 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Fri Oct 28 03:23:49 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER